CONTENTS:

 In fact, the different vertebrae have little possible movement one regarding the other, but a normal spinal column can become extraordinarily flexible and elastic by practicing certain exercises.

-In natural human postures, the spinal column should form a line with very light undulations, but usually in most men convexity more or less marked in their backs can be found on the upper area of the spine (chyphosis).
+Teaching 4: Exercises for Straightening of the Spinal Column In natural human postures, the spinal column should form a line with very light undulations, but usually in most men convexity more or less marked in their backs can be found on the upper area of the spine (chyphosis).
 When a person affected by this usual posture notices it, unsuccessfully he tries to straighten the spine because its tissues have lost flexibility; so he assumes a new defective posture by curving the spine inward and forming a concavity on the level of the hips (lordosis).

 Next the following exercises shall describe and enable to straighten the upper area of the spinal column but not curving inward the area placed on the level of the hips.